Sunday, 8 June 2025

 tiers of time

 The first time I saw a three-tiered dessert stand was at my best friend’s Bridal Shower in 2007, the same year that I started dating my husband.
 It was arranged with cute cupcakes and pastries, and I remember thinking how pretty and elegant it looked.
-But at that stage of my life, it never occurred to me to buy one - I had no reason to.
+But at that stage of my life, it never occurred to me to buy one since I had no reason to.

 Six anniversaries later, when Amelia was a newborn, the dessert stand popped back into my mind.
 Perhaps it was the sleep-deprived haze of early motherhood or the longing for something beautiful in the midst of chaos, but I suddenly felt drawn to it.
-I started searching through online marketplaces like Gumtree and eBay, slowly piecing together a collection - not just of ceramic dessert stands, but of cake stands, plates, ornate tea pots, sugar & milk jugs.
+I started searching through online marketplaces like Gumtree and eBay, slowly piecing together a collection, not just of ceramic dessert stands, but of cake stands, plates, ornate tea pots, sugar & milk jugs.
 Each item felt like a little treasure, waiting for the right time to be used.

 But life got busy, and when we moved houses, they were packed away into storage and forgotten.
 Seasons changed, and the collection remained untouched, tucked into boxes, waiting for an occasion I wasn’t even sure would come.